wbteve/stream-plot/README.md

 stream-plot
 ===========

 A data visualization tool for streaming data.
+It is based on Galry, an open-source tool by Cyrille Rossant.

 Features
 ---------